Mad as a hatter – The Bostonian that Killed John Wilkes Booth

 He was cured of scurvy and malnutrition and returned to his regiment as a sergeant

-Scurvy often leads to or worsens mental health conditions, particularly psychosis
+Scurvy often led to or worsened mental health conditions, particularly psychosis

 Corbett testified against Henry Wirz, commandant of Andersonville, subsequently leading to the Captain’s hanging in November 1865